SSG-DRD-IOT/intel_retail_workshop/Video_Performance/Transcode_using_Intel®_Media_SDK.md

 ```

 ## Opaque Memory
 In our current code we are using system memory for the working surfaces used by our decoder and encoder which means frames have to be passed between system memory and video memory multiple times during the transcode pipeline limiting performance.
-The Intel(R) Media SDK has a feature called **Opaque Memory** which hides surface allocation specifics and allows the SDK to select the best type for execution in hardware or software.
+The Intel® Media SDK has a feature called **Opaque Memory** which hides surface allocation specifics and allows the SDK to select the best type for execution in hardware or software.
 This means that if the pipeline allows, surfaces will reside in video memory for best performance.
-It's worth mentioning that whilst opaque memory is an easy solution for optimised surface allocation in simple situations, if you need to integrate components outside of the Intel(R) Media SDK application-level video memory allocation is required.
+It's worth mentioning that whilst opaque memory is an easy solution for optimised surface allocation in simple situations, if you need to integrate components outside of the Intel® Media SDK application-level video memory allocation is required.

  - We start by updating the IO pattern in our decoder video parameters from **MFX_IOPATTERN_OUT_SYSTEM_MEMORY** to **MFX_IOPATTERN_OUT_OPAQUE_MEMORY**.
 ``` cpp